-Students seeking Departmental Honors must have a minimum overall grade point average (GPA) of at least 3.00 and a minimum GPA in the major of at least 3.25.
+Students seeking Departmental Honors must have a minimum overall GPA of at least 3.0 and a minimum GPA in the major of at least 3.25.
 Some departments require higher minimum GPAs.
 Students should consult the respective departmental honors committees for details.
 A student whose project is denied honors may appeal that decision through the normal college appeal process.

-Honors programs are offered in all departments in the Faculty of Arts and Sciences and in the School of Management, as well as in the Feinstein School of Education and Human Development.
+Honors programs are offered in most departments in the Faculty of Arts and Sciences and in the School of Business, as well as in the Feinstein School of Education and Human Development.

-Full-time students who attain a minimum grade point average (GPA) of 3.25 in any semester have their names placed on the Dean’s List in recognition of their scholastic achievement.
-(During a student teaching semester, students must attain a minimum cumulative GPA of 3.00, as well as a minimum semester GPA of 3.00, and earn at least a grade of Satisfactory in student teaching.)
+Full-time students who attain a minimum GPA of 3.25 in any semester have their names placed on the Dean’s List in recognition of their scholastic achievement.
+(During a student teaching semester, students must attain a minimum cumulative GPA of 3.0, as well as a minimum semester GPA of 3.0, and earn at least a grade of Satisfactory in student teaching.)

 Graduating seniors are cited for honors at the annual Commencement exercises, according to the following standards: a cumulative grade point average of 3.85 or higher, summa cum laude; 3.60 to 3.84, magna cum laude; 3.25 to 3.59, cum laude.